Renormalization-Group Analysis of the Many-Body Localization Transition in the Random-Field XXZ Chain: Introduction

-Some time after the BAA paper, people started investigating the problem using exact diagonalization of small systems~\cite{oganesyan2007localization,Znidaric2008Many,Pal10,Bardarson2012Unbounded,Deluca13,Luitz15,Pietracaprina2018Shift,Sierant2020Polynomially} and the concept of local integrals of motion (LIOMs) arose~\cite{serbyn2013local,Huse2014Phenomenology}.
+Some time after the BAA paper, people started investigating the problem using exact diagonalization of small systems~\cite{oganesyan2007localization,Znidaric2008Many,Pal10,Bardarson2012Unbounded,Deluca13,Luitz15,Pietracaprina2018Shift,Sierant2020Polynomially,Colbois2024prl,colbois2024b} and the concept of local integrals of motion (LIOMs) arose~\cite{serbyn2013local,Huse2014Phenomenology}.
 The existence of LIOMs in the MBL phase was proved, within the same approximations used in BAA, in Ros {\it et al}~\cite{ros2015integrals}, but it is still debated whether those approximations are crucial for the result or can be justified.
 The question, therefore, is whether the neglected diagrams in BAA, which deform the tree-like geometry into the real Fock-space geometry underlying the perturbation theory, would change the renormalization group equations to the point of eliminating the transition altogether.
 That this is not the case in one dimension, and under sufficiently weak interactions, is the claim of Refs.~\cite{Imbrie2016Many,Imbrie2016Diagonalization} (see also the review~\cite{Imbrie17}).
-Those claims however, whose reliance on some additional assumptions on the statistical behavior of energy levels has been contested, have been recently revisited and found to be sound~\cite{deroeck2024absence}.
+Those claims, however, whose reliance on some additional assumptions on the statistical behavior of energy levels has been contested, have been recently revisited and found to be sound~\cite{deroeck2024absence}.

-In this work, we take a different approach at analyzing the numerical data obtained by exact diagonalization of small systems, using the numerical data and the theory of finite-size scaling to infer the RG flow of the MBL transition in the light of the recent works \cite{altshuler2024renormalization,vanoni2023renormalization}.
-We find that, similar to the Anderson transition in infinite dimensions discussed there, the phase diagram shows the ergodic fixed point which has the nature of a random matrix theory (RMT) fixed point~\cite{kutlin2024investigating}, with volumic scaling (i.e.\ the natural scaling variable is the Hilbert space volume and not the physical volume of the system), while the critical point is at the end of a line of fixed points which represent the localized phase.
+In this work, we take a different approach to analyzing the numerical data obtained by exact diagonalization of small systems, using the numerical data and the theory of finite-size scaling to infer the RG flow of the MBL transition in the light of the recent works \cite{altshuler2024renormalization,vanoni2023renormalization}.
+Within the accuracy of our analysis, the numerical reconstruction of the model phase diagram appears consistent with the picture already discussed for the Anderson model in infinite dimension \cite{vanoni2023renormalization}: the ergodic fixed point has the nature of a random matrix theory (RMT) fixed point~\cite{kutlin2024investigating}, with volumic scaling (i.e.\ the natural scaling variable is the Hilbert space volume and not the physical volume of the system), while the critical point seems to lie at the end of a line of fixed points representing the localized phase.